-The Certificate IV in Crime and Justice (10283NAT) is a nationally recognised qualification, the course is externally delivered and assessed by Prestige Service Training at Merrimac State High School.
-The Certificate IV will be awarded when students successfully complete the 10 units of competency.
+The Certificate IV in Crime and Justice (10283NAT) qualification is a nationally recognised qualification and the course is externally assessed by Prestige Service Training at Merrimac State High School.
 The qualification is an excellent opportunity for High School students to take the first step towards a successful career in the justice industry.
 This course will develop knowledge such as; identify and apply legal framework, prepare documentation for court proceedings, provide information and referral advice on justice related issues, and apply regulatory powers.